jbee/jbee.github.io/lex/index.md

 * terminals

-A language designer often describes patterns for terminals for a general parser that outputs a [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+A language designer often describes patterns for terminals for a general parser that outputs an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 Here *terminal* is understood as any sequence of characters that is one atomic thing.